Kate Jackson: Career

-Making Love and Scarecrow and Mrs. King (1982–1987)

 Jackson starred alongside Harry Hamlin and her Rookies co-star Michael Ontkean in the feature film Making Love (1982), directed by Arthur Hiller.
-It was a movie some considered to be ahead of its time, and attempted to deal sensitively with the topic of homosexuality.
+It was a film some considered to be ahead of its time, and attempted to deal sensitively with the topic of homosexuality.
 However, it received tepid reviews and did poorly at the box office.

-In 1983, Jackson had a starring role in Scarecrow and Mrs. King, a one-hour action drama in which she played housewife Amanda King opposite Bruce Boxleitner's spy, code-named "Scarecrow.”
+In 1983, Jackson had a starring role in Scarecrow and Mrs. King, a one-hour action drama in which she played housewife Amanda King opposite Bruce Boxleitner's spy Lee Stetson, code-named "Scarecrow."
 Jackson also co-produced the series with Warner Brothers Television through her production company, Shoot the Moon Enterprises.
 During this time she developed an interest in directing.
-Scarecrow and Mrs. King aired for four seasons from 1983–1987.
+Scarecrow and Mrs. King aired for four seasons from 1983 to 1987.

 During filming of the show's fourth season, in January 1987, Jackson had a mammogram for the first time, which found a small malignant tumor.
 Her series' producer—the only person she told about the diagnosis—rescheduled her work on the show.
 She checked in to a hospital under an alias to have a lumpectomy.
 Jackson returned to the series a week later, working with the aid of painkillers through five weeks of radiation treatments.

-1988 to 2003

 After undergoing breast cancer treatment, Jackson followed up on Scarecrow and Mrs. King by taking on the main role in Baby Boom, a 1988 TV sitcom version of a 1987 film of the same name.
 The series lasted less than one season, canceled with episodes left unaired.

 In 1989, Jackson starred in the film Loverboy, directed by Joan Micklin Silver.

 In September 1989, another mammogram indicated residual breast cancer that the previous operation had missed.
 Jackson had a partial mastectomy and reconstructive surgery.
 Jackson's Charlie's Angels colleague Jaclyn Smith made statements indicating her support of Jackson.

 In 1995, Jackson was diagnosed as having been born with an atrial septal defect that had previously gone undetected.
 Jackson underwent open-heart surgery to correct the defect.

-Jackson spoke publicly about breast cancer and heart health and received the "Power of Love" award in 2003 from the American Heart Association for raising awareness among the public regarding those issues.
+Jackson spoke publicly about breast cancer and heart health and received the Power of Love Award in 2003 from the American Heart Association for raising awareness among the public regarding those issues.